evatitan/langRead/2025/Atomic_habits.md

 - **Habit stacking** is a strategy you can use to pair a new habit with a current habit.
 - The habit stacking formula is : After [CURRENT HABIT], I will [NEW HABIT].

-Chapter 6 Motivation is overrated, environment often matters more
+Chapter 6 Motivation is **overrated**, environment often matters more
 - Small changes in context can lead to large changes in behavior over time.
 - Every habit is **initiated** by a cue.
 We are more likely to notice cues that stand out.
 - Make the cues of good habits obvious in your environment.
-- **Gradually**, your habits become associated not with a single trigger but with the entire context surrounding the behavior.
+- Gradually, your habits become associated not with a single trigger but with the entire context surrounding the behavior.
 The context becomes the cue.
 - It is easier to build new habits in a new environment because you are not fighting against old cues.

 Chapter 7 The secret to self-control